bureus/MMM-SHL/README.md

 ]
 ```
 ### Filtered board
 If you dont want to show the complete stands table but rather filiter the board on your favorit teams.
 Then please use the config ```teams```.
-Below configuration will only show Djurgården, Frölunda and Malmö in the stands table.
+Below configuration will only show Djurgården, Frölunda and Mora in the stands table.
 Team codes are listed below.

 ```
 modules: [